Estimating the Probability of Meeting a Deadline in Hierarchical Plans: Empirical Evaluation

-We ran the exact algorithm, our approximation algorithm with $\varepsilon \in \{ 0.1, 0.01, 0.001\}$, and a simple simulation with $10^3$ to $10^7$ samples, on networks from the DRC implementation, sequence nodes with 10, 20, and 50 children, and 20 Logistics domain plans, and several values of $M$.
-Results for a typical indicative subset (regretfully reduced due to space limits) are shown in tables \ref{tab:errors} (error comparison) and \ref{tab:runtimes} (runtime comparison).
-The exact algorithm times out in some cases.
+We ran the exact algorithm, our approximation algorithm with $\varepsilon \in \{ 0.1, 0.01, 0.001\}$, and a simple simulation with $10^3$ to $10^7$ samples (number of samples is denoted by $s$ in the table), on networks from the DRC implementation, sequence nodes with 10, 20, and 50 children (number of nodes denoted by $N$ in the table), and 20 Logistics domain plans, and several values of $M$ (the notations $M, N$ are as in Theorem~\ref{th:TTalgcomplexity}).
+Results for the various task trees are shown in tables~\ref{tab:errors1},~\ref{tab:errors2} (error comparison) and~\ref{tab:runtimes1},~\ref{tab:runtimes2} (runtime comparison).
+Errors are the maximum error in the CDF, measured from the true result when available, and from the bounds generated by the approximation algorithm using $\varepsilon = 0.0001$ when the exact algorithm timed out (over 2 hours).
+The exact algorithm times out in many cases when the number of tasks is 20 or more, except when size of the support $M$ is very small, in which case it handles some more nodes, but still cannot handle 50 tasks even for $M=2$.
 Both our approximation algorithm and the sampling algorithm handle all these cases, as our algorithm's runtime is polynomial in $N$, $M$, and ${1}/{\varepsilon}$ as is the sampling algorithm's (time linear in number of samples).

 The advantage of the approximation algorithm is mainly in providing bounds with certainty as opposed to the bounds in-probability provided by sampling.
 Additionally, as predicted by theory, accuracy of the approximation algorithm improves linearly with ${1}/{\varepsilon}$ (and almost linear in runtime), whereas accuracy of sampling improves only as a square root of the number of samples.
 Thus, even in cases where sampling initially outperformed the approximation algorithm, increasing the required accuracy for both algorithms, eventually the approximation algorithm overtook the sampling algorithm.